paritytech/polkadot/roadmap/implementers-guide/src/node/collators/collator-protocol.md

   c2 -> v2 [label = "Provide"];

-  v2 -> v2 [label = "Note Good/Bad"];
+  v2 -> v2 [label = "Notify Collator"];
 }
 ```

 When peers connect to us, they can `Declare` that they represent a collator with given public key and intend to collate on a specific para ID.
+Upon declaration, the validator node will sample this peer into the reservoir.
+This is achieved via an online randomized algorithm in order to ensure that the probability a collator successfully connects to a validator is uniform.
 Once they've declared that, and we checked their signature, they can begin to send advertisements of collations.
 The peers should not send us any advertisements for collations that are on a relay-parent outside of our view or for a para outside of the one they've declared.

 The protocol tracks advertisements received and the source of the advertisement.
 The advertisement source is the `PeerId` of the peer who sent the message.
 We accept one advertisement per collator per source per relay-parent.